wds4/DCoSL/README.md

 The reason that DCoSL will succeed where previous attempts at webs of trust have fallen short is that DCoSL offers a strategy to take a complex, overwhelming problem and break it down into small steps.
 How?
 As developers, you can provide your users with the ability to delegate list curation to their webs of trust in bite sized chunks: <i>one list at a time</i> (or perhaps a small handful of lists at a time).

 DCoSL relies heavily on graphs.
 Why?
 Because a graph can be specified in full using two simple lists: one list for nodes, and one list for edges.
 A data model (e.g. a verifiable credential), an ontology, a schema or a context tree: these can all be built out of simple lists, each one of which can be curated.

-## Loose Consensus

-One of the most important concepts to understand when picking which lists to farm out.
-Alice's WoT and Bob's WoT, though they are not identical, are very likely to have significant overlap.
-For any given list, although there is no guarantee, there is a good chance that Alice and Bob will end up using the exact same (or at least almost the same) list!
-This is a vitally important attribute, one that I call loose consensus.
-You'll want to think deeply about loose consensus before incorporating decentralized list curation to your app.

-If the contents of a list are not particularly polarizing or controversial (and most of them aren't), then there is a good chance that Alice's WoT and Bob's WoT will come up with the same, or at least very similar, lists.
-This is known as <i>loose consensus</i>.
-The power of DCoSL is its ability to generate loose consensus.

-From a practical perspective, the challenge to the developer becomes which lists to curate and in what order to rollout list curation.
-Further broken down into manageable chunks by breaking the steps up into DIPs.
-The impact of DCoSL may not be apparent after curation of just one list.
-But as more lists are added, and more DIPs are adopted, the impact and significance will grow significantly.

-## Everything can be broken down into lists

-Several categories of lists, with examples, may be considered.
-See examples in this repo (work in progress).

-A data model (e.g. a verifiable credential), an ontology, a schema or a context tree: these can all be built out of simple lists, each one of which can be curated.
-Imagine if your users no longer had to rely upon the World Wide Web Consortium (W3C) to manage a standard.
-With DCoSL, your users can farm out curation of any standard in question to their web of trust.
-Updates can potentially occur 24/7/365, not whenever the committee meets.

 # Who should implement this?
 How to get started?